Domestic and family violence

 Beaudesert and Jimboomba

-Referrals to Local Link services in Beaudesert can be made through Medical Objects or via the contact details provided below.
+Referrals to Local Link services in Beaudesert can be made through YFS on Medical Objects or via the contact details provided below.

 Beaudesert DFV Local Link Coordinator

-In the Gold Coast area, the Domestic Violence Prevention Centre (DVPC) provides free and confidential integrated support services to people affected by domestic and family violence.
+In the Gold Coast area, the Domestic Violence Prevention Centre (DVPC) provides free counselling, support, information and referral for women and their children, living in the Gold Coast and Beenleigh region, who have or are experiencing domestic and family violence.

 Contact Domestic Violence Prevention Centre

-In the Ipswich and surrounding region, support for people affected by domestic and family violence is provided by the Domestic Violence Action Centre (DVAC), a non-for-profit organisation based also in Toowoomba.
+In the Ipswich and surrounding region, support for people affected by domestic and family violence is provided by the Domestic Violence Action Centre (DVAC).
+They also provide services to people in Toowoomba.

 Contact Domestic Violence Action Centre